mgonblan/kubernetes-cluster/README.md

 systemctl start docker
 systemctl daemon-reload
 ```
-* It's convenient to create a new user for docker and kubernetes with this command:
+*  Create a new user for docker and kubernetes with this command/modify an user to work with docker:
 ```shell
    $ useradd [username] # It adds the user
    $ passwd [username] # It will ask for a password